 Daily Devotionals will encourage and inspire you to live devoted to the Lord.
 A daily devotional helps you focus on Scripture.

 Watch this website and you will see updates.
 My collection of devotional books is large and I am very excited to share these with you.
-During a season of rest, I completed a devotional Bible study called “Waiting For God” by Xochitl Dixon.
-This is a beautiful daily devotional and Bible study!

 I hope you will share your daily devotions too!